Reliable source of income

 The useful life of JLEN’s assets is longer than the period for which they will attract subsidy and so, in the absence of the purchase of new assets, over time the proportion of income that comes from subsidy will fall.
 This is not much of an issue for more than a decade, however.

 The ROCs that make up a significant proportion of JLEN’s subsidy income (see page 10 of our annual overview note for more information) last for 20 years from the date of the commissioning of the project.

 The oldest asset in JLEN’s portfolio is the Moel Moelgan wind farm in Llanrwst, Wales and its subsidy will start to fall away in 2027 (part of the wind farm was commissioned in January 2003 and a much larger extension was commissioned in October 2008).

-The anaerobic digestion portfolio attracts subsidies under the non-domestic renewable heat incentive (RHI) which runs from 20 years from the date of commissioning.
+The AD portfolio attracts subsidies under the non-domestic renewable heat incentive (RHI) which runs from 20 years from the date of commissioning.
 The average length of remaining RHI subsidies on the seven plants in the portfolio at the end of September 2019 is about 15.5 years.
 The Mitcham plant was commissioned in 2013 but has been expanded since.
-The profile of the cash flows from the latest acquisition (Peacehill – see page 2) has not yet been published.
-JLEN also receives FIT income with respect to the electricity generated by the CHP engines at these plants.
+The profile of the cash flows from the latest acquisition (Peacehill) has not yet been published.
+JLEN also receive FIT income with respect to the electricity generated by the CHP engines at these plants.